 On the one hand, you get insights into which opportunities Chris thinks can help you make money during bull markets and “bubbles” due to the Fed’s actions.

-And on the other hand, you get recommendations aimed at helping you avoid devastating losses during market crashes and bear market cycles.
+And on the other hand, you get recommendations aimed at helping you avoid losing money during market crashes and bear market cycles.

 In any case, in the next section, I’ll show you some of Chris’ recommendations to help shed some light on how well the service has performed since it began.